MAT One-Year Option PRAXIS Requirements

 - Choose South Carolina in the "State Testing Requirements" section

 After reviewing the ETS website please contact the MAT program coordinator if you have any questions about which PRAXIS exam(s) to take.
 Fee waivers may be available for college students who meet all eligibility criteria.
 If you qualify for a fee waiver, the test fees for up to three Core tests, or one Praxis Subject Assessment (formerly the Praxis II tests) may be waived.
 Contact ETS for more information at: https://www.ets.org/praxis/about/fees/fee_waivers/.
-It is ultimately your responsibility to take the correct test, so please review the ETS website carefully and if you still have questions contact the MAT5 program coordinator, Dr. Harris, at email@example.com or 803-323-2588.
+It is ultimately your responsibility to take the correct test, so please review the ETS website carefully and if you still have questions contact the MAT One-Year Option program coordinator, Dr. Lisa Harris, at firstname.lastname@example.org or 803-323-2588.

 PRAXIS Registration Notes:

 - Choose Winthrop University (5910) and the South Carolina Department of Education (8108) as score recipients.
 If Winthrop is not chosen as a score recipient when you register, then you will need to pay $40 to have the score sent to Winthrop after you take the test.

 - Registration deadlines are one month prior to the test date.

 - To guarantee that the Graduate School will receive your scores by the February 15 application deadline, we recommend that you take any required tests during the summer after your junior year.
 That will allow time for you to re-take the exam during the fall semester of your senior year if necessary.